Sntai20/update-server-server-sync/docs/guides/AZURE_STORAGE_CONNECTION_FIX.md

 The configuration in `appsettings.json` had `UseAzureStorageForMetadata: true` but when running standalone (without Aspire providing connection strings via `.WithReference()`), no connection string was available, causing immediate startup failure.

+**Additional Issue - Store Creation**:
+Even after creating the directory, the code was calling `PackageStore.Open()` which uses `FileMode.Open`.
+This method requires an existing store structure (table of contents, identities files, etc.) and throws `DirectoryNotFoundException` when called on an empty directory.
+The fix was to use `PackageStore.OpenOrCreate()` which uses `FileMode.OpenOrCreate` to create the store structure if it doesn't exist.

 ## Solution Implemented

 ### 1. **Flexible Storage Resolution Logic** (`ServiceCollectionExtensions.cs`)